 Fairness.
 Safety and accountability are vital in government, but without justice systems that treat all citizens equally before the law they are just nice words.
 For example, fairness means rethinking the way offenders, particularly first time offenders, are brought to accountability.
 Adopting an innovative policy such as the Restorative Justice practice which has been successfully implemented in Waldo County, could be a better and cheaper policy for Hancock County .
 The present antiquated system of “branding” offenders as criminals impedes efforts to rehabilitate them, limits their ability to find jobs, and often results in even more hardened criminals.
 Restorative Justice programs also assist victims and survivors, who are too often forgotten by both the courts and public, in remaining safe, finding a way to heal, and moving forward.

 Policies that promote Fairness, Accountability, and Safety are dependent on each County Commissioner’s personal code of ethics.

 Some Simple Recipies for Good Governance

 Justice and Reform

 Explore effective models for community safety.
 Sheriffs as guardians of public safety trained in crisis intervention that causes the least collateral damage.

 Support policies to shape our county in ways that take all stakeholders into account, honoring current economic and social realities.

 Rights and Responsiblities

 Leaders and citizens must demand their rights but also accept their responsibilities.
-As commissioner I will hold myself and others to this standard.

 Always feel free to reach out: CommissionerWatch@outlook.com